Diderot-Language/examples/README.md

 	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/charisee

 The steps to configure and build any of these Diderot branches are the same;
-these commands can be run inside any of the per-branch directories (such as `$DDRO_ROOT/vis12/`).
+run these commands inside any of the per-branch directories (such as `$DDRO_ROOT/vis12/`).
-Note the use of the <code>TEEMDDRO</code> variable set above, and the possible use of the <code>SMLNJ_CMD</code> variable also described above:
+Note the use of the <code>TEEMDDRO</code> variable set above, and the possible (implicit) use of the <code>SMLNJ_CMD</code> variable also described above:

 	autoheader -Iconfig
 	autoconf -Iconfig